peretch/nestjs-test/README.md

 - _Interceptors_ - Adds extra logic to incoming requests or outgoing responses
 - _Repositories_ - Access database

+### Validation Pipes

+#### Some interesting packages to understand

+- `class-transformer` converts a JavaScript object into a class.
+- `class-validator` provides decorators to add validations inside a DTO class

+#### Flow

+1. The request's body is converted into an instance of DTO Class (making use of `class-transformer`)
+2. This DTO Class contains validation rules with the decorators provided by `class-validator`
+3. A) The validation pipe will check if all validations are OK.
+If not, it will immediately send back an error response to whoever made the request.
+4. B) If validation is OK, the body will be passed to the request handler (controller).

 ### Example usage

 ![NestJS basic flow](https://user-images.githubusercontent.com/44510623/195880686-f88aa55d-1647-49e4-a429-2280e0998376.jpg)